 The Diversity of Medicinal Plant Exploration

-In any given temperate flora, upwards of 25 percent of vascular plants can be documented as medicinal plants at least in a historical context, and a high percentage of those plants have a rational scientific basis for their traditional medicinal use.
+In any given temperate flora, upwards of 25 percent of vascular plants can be documented as medicinal plants and many have a rational scientific basis for their traditional use.
 Maine has a flora of about 2,100 species of vascular plants (compare that to 940± bird species for North America, north of Mexico).
 About a third of the Maine flora is represented by non-native species.
 Theoretically upwards of 500 species could be included in the total number of medicinal plants in Maine.

 Medicinal plant research by its very nature is multidisciplinary and interdisciplinary.
 It includes numerous academic disciplines such as taxonomy, genetics, biogeography, ethnobotany, history, classic field systematics, phytochemistry, emerging analytical fields such as metabolomics, and broad-ranging disciplines encompassing pharmacology and medicine.
 Whether a member of an uncontacted Amazonian indigenous group or a patient undergoing leading-edge chemotherapy treatments, medicinal plants touch our daily lives in surprising ways.